IFRS 15, certain disclosures from paras 110-129

 (2) Accounts arising from contracts

-The breakdown of the balance of contracts of the Group Companies is as follows:
+The breakdown of the balance of accounts arising from contracts of the Rakuten Group is as follows:

-(Notes) 1.
-The amounts of impairment losses recognized for receivables arising from contracts with customers are accounts receivables of ¥3,079 million and loans for credit card business of ¥12,358 million.
+1. The amounts of impairment losses recognized for receivables arising from contracts with customers are accounts receivable of ¥2,175 million and loans for credit card business of ¥8,316 million for the year ended December 31, 2023, and accounts receivable of ¥4,484 million and loans for credit card business of ¥9,503 million for the year ended December 31, 2024.

-2. This represents accounts receivable arising from the use of credit cards by customers based on installment contracts, etc., which are recorded under “Loans for credit card business” in the Consolidated Statements of Financial Position.
-Such accounts receivable include commissions received by the Group Companies.
+2. This represents accounts receivable arising from the use of credit cards by customers based on installment contracts, etc., which are recorded under “Loans for credit card business” in the Consolidated Statement of Financial Position.
+Such accounts receivables include commissions the Rakuten Group receives.

-3. Contract liabilities are recognized under “Other liabilities” in the Consolidated Statements of Financial Position.
+3. Contract liabilities are recognized under “Other liabilities” in the Consolidated Statement of Financial Position.

-Contract liabilities involve the receipt of consideration by the Group Companies prior to the fulfillment of performance obligations, and are reduced in line with the recognition of revenue as performance obligations are satisfied over the contract period.
+Contract liabilities involve the receipt of consideration by the Rakuten Group prior to the fulfillment of performance obligations, and are reduced in line with the recognition of revenue as performance obligations are satisfied over the contract period, or the progress of the contract.

-Contract liabilities recognized by the Group Companies consist mainly of deferred revenues through EC platform services at Rakuten Ichiba, and deferred annual fee revenues from Rakuten Card holders.
+Contract liabilities recognized by the Rakuten Group consist mainly of deferred revenues through development and delivery of open RAN based telecommunications infrastructure platform and services etc., deferred revenues through EC platform services at Rakuten Ichiba, and deferred annual fee revenues from Rakuten Card holders.

-Of the revenues recognized in the current fiscal year, ¥12,334 million was included in the balance of contract liabilities as of January 1, 2021.
-In addition, the amount of revenues recognized during the current fiscal year from the performance obligations satisfied (or partially satisfied) in the past periods was immaterial.
+Of the revenues recognized in the current fiscal year, ¥32,295 million was included in the balance of contract liabilities as of the beginning of the fiscal year (¥15,666 million in the previous fiscal year).
+In addition, the amount of revenues recognized during the previous and current fiscal year from the performance obligations satisfied (or partially satisfied) in the past periods was immaterial.

 (3) Transaction Price Allocated to the Remaining Performance Obligations